 About

 I am a Ph.D. candidate in the Department of Computer Science at the University of California, Santa Barbara.
 I am co-advised by Professor Divyakant Agrawal and Professor Amr El Abbadi.
 I'm interested in developing new algorithms and systems to manage big data efficiently.
-Currently, I am exploring the opportunities in applying large language model in data systems (such as translating natural language to SQL).
+Currently, I am exploring opportunities in applying large language models in data systems, such as translating natural language into SQL and enabling approximate query processing with LLMs.

 Besides research, I enjoy trying new food, watching movies, and playing tennis and badminton.
 I'm also a trumpet player in which I played trumpet solo in Danzón No. 2 at the Disney Hall.

-Thanks for the Microsoft Research PhD Fellowship from Microsoft Research and gifts from Snowflake Inc.
+I am honored to have received the Microsoft Research PhD Fellowship from Microsoft Research, Charles Dana Fellowship, research gifts from Snowflake.

 Interested in collaboration?
 Drop me an email and let's chat!